Let’s talk about tactical comms setups (tactical radio).

 The headset is being worn underneath the full-cut helmet, rather than mounted on the helmet rails – which might be an option for a high-cut or mid-cut helmet.

-Here’s headset mounted on rails with a high-cut helmet.
+Here’s a headset mounted on rails with a high-cut helmet.

 Comms Setup Radio – Cheap Option